sjmz/sjmz.github.io/_posts/2025-09-12-netlink_nonsql.md

 This is everything but clean as there is no real guarantee that we find a MAC address.
 In this case is to ok do it, but a better approach cas be discussed.

 I stop here for now.
+There is a lot to explore and so it is better to split this netlink 'journey' in multiple blogposts.
 I hope you found this interesting.